-Use this free tool to change the DPI of any image without software.
+Use this free tool to change the DPI of any image instantly (and without software).

 How to change the DPI of your image